ejngotho1/kickstart-analysis/README.md

 # kickstart-analysis
-Funding and pledges analysis for Louise's play aUploading completed kickstart analysis
+Funding and pledges analysis for Louise's play and Uploading completed kickstart analysis